-In our view standard application at 0.5 litres per tonne through a conventional applicator has advantages over ULV in terms of silage quality.
+In our view standard application at 250ml - 1 litre per tonne through a conventional applicator has advantages over ULV in terms of silage quality.
 A comprehensive range of good quality silage additive applicators are available from Selmech Supplies.

-Ultra-Sile standard additives can be successfully applied at 80ml per tonne of forage through some ULV applicators.
-Alternatively where there is a preference for using a ULV applicator, all Ultra-Sile biological additives are also available as ULV formulations which are suitable for applications at rates as low as 10ml per tonne of forage.
+Ultra-Sile standard additives can be successfully applied at as little as 80ml per tonne of forage through some ULV applicators.
+Alternatively where there is a preference for using a ULV applicator, all Ultra-Sile biological additives can be supplied as ULV formulations suitable for applications at rates as low as 10ml per tonne of forage.

 These additives are all available in ULV (Ultra Low Volume) and Granular forms.
-ULV additives are supplied in either sachets or in bottles and are designed to mix with water and apply at between 10ml and 100ml per tonne of forage.
+Ultra-Sile ULV additives are supplied in either sachets or in bottles and are designed to mix with water and apply at between 10ml and 100ml per tonne of forage.

 Granular additives are in 20kg bags and are applied dry using a granular applicator.